-The largest ever exhibition showcasing the House of Dior in the UK has opened at the V&A in London.
+The largest-ever exhibition showcasing the House of Dior in the UK has opened at the V&A in London.
+Dior: Designer of Dreams is a celebration of one of the most influential fashion houses that is not to be missed.

 Fashion has never been a strong point of mine.
 Tries hard but usually misses the mark probably sums up my fashion sense.
 Still, I can appreciate beautiful clothes, so as soon as I heard about the Dior: Designer of Dreams exhibition at the Victoria and Albert Museum I knew I had to get a ticket.